ChrisW-priv/PersonalVault/notes/A priori chance.md

 ---
-title: A priori chance
+categories:
+- zettelkasten
 date: 2025-02-14
 description: The a priori chance factor is a ratio that compares the probability of two hypotheses, indicating how likely one hypothesis is compared to another.
 tags:
-categories:
-  - zettelkasten
+- null
+title: A priori chance
 ---

 ## Q&A